Greece in the Eurovision Song Contest 2023: Internal selection

-Second round

 The combination of votes from the public committee (50.6%) and the artistic committee (49.4%) then selected the Greek entry.
 This marked the first time that ERT had opted for a format where the entry was selected by two panels.
 Greek-Danish singer Victor Vernicos was announced as the Greek representative for the 2023 contest through ERT1's newscast on 30 January 2023.
-His entry, "What They Say", was released on 12 March 2023.
+At 16 years-old, he became the youngest entrant to be selected to represent the nation.
+Vernicos' entry, "What They Say", was released on 12 March 2023 through Panik Records alongside its music video.